Skip to main content

 90 days or less prior to departure: 100% of tour cost

-We use the finest live-aboard boat in Indoensia to host us on our exploration of Komodo National Park, the Gaia Love.
-In Bali, we stay at the Puri Santrian in the quiet beach village of Sanur.
+We use the finest live-aboard boat in Indonesia to host us on our snorkeling adventures in Komodo, the Gaia Love.
+In Bali, we stay at the Hyatt Regency in the quiet beach village of Sanur.
+Please visit our accommodations page for more photos or use the link to visit the given website.

 WHAT TO EXPECT